absaGH/simple_shell/README.md

      builtin.c: This file contains the code for the builtin functions of code.

-     execute.c: Fork and execute a file.
+     utility.c: This file contains helper functions.

+     utility2.c: This file also contains helper functions.

-## WARNING
+## WARNING:

-Work still in progress, aliases and piping , redirection not available.
+The work is still in progress, and a lot of things like aliases and piping, redirection,... are not available.

 ## Authors

 * [**Sertsedengle Shewandagn**](https://github.com/sertsev)
 * [**Abebayehu Samuel**](https://github.com/absagh)